starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 attachments.
 That may matter for library-author ergonomics, but it should follow the basic attachment probe.

-The open Svelte question is not whether Svelte can deliver an element and cleanup lifetime.
+The open Svelte question is no longer whether Svelte can deliver an element and cleanup lifetime.
 It can.
-The open question is how Starbeam should publish the produced domain value back to Svelte without exposing reactive storage or prematurely moving shared vocabulary.
-Candidate shapes include a callback, a store, a rune-compatible state sink, or an `into`-style sink analogous to Vue.

-The code probe should create the smallest `@starbeam/svelte` adapter package and test harness needed to validate attachment lifetime and value publication.
-It should stay focused on proving the Svelte dialect before moving any shared vocabulary.
+The open question is which publication style should be primary and whether the store-shaped experiment is the right reusable attachable/readable object for Svelte authors.

 ## Boundary matrix